- Search The Registry

 - My Account

-On this date in 1896, the National Association of Colored Women's Clubs, (NACWC) was organized.
-The merger of National Federation of Afro-American Women, the Women’s Era Club of Boston, and Colored Women’s League of Washington, DC formed it.
+On this date in 1896, the National Association of Colored Women's Clubs (NACWC) was organized.
+The merger of the National Federation of Afro-American Women, the Women’s Era Club of Boston, and the Colored Women’s League of Washington, DC, formed it.

 The objectives of the NACWC are as follows:

 1. To promote the education of women and children

 2. To raise the standards of the home